 An earlier 2011 study also noted that women with RA have a higher risk of delivering SGA and preterm babies.

 Women who experience symptoms of RA during pregnancy may be at higher risk for delivering underweight babies.

 A 2009 study looked at women with RA who became pregnant, and then looked at the outcomes.
 Results showed that women with “well-controlled” RA were not at greater risk for giving birth to smaller babies.

-Those who suffered more symptoms during pregnancy, though, were more likely to have children who were low birth weight.
+Those who suffered more symptoms during pregnancy, however, were more likely to have children with low birth weight.

-Some studies indicate that medications used to treat RA may increase risk of pregnancy complications.
+Some studies indicate that RA medications may increase risk of pregnancy complications.
 A 2011 study noted that certain disease-modifying antirheumatic drugs (DMARDs) in particular can be toxic to an unborn child.

-A 2006 study reported that the availability of extensive safety information regarding many RA medications and reproductive risks is limited.
-Talk to your doctors about the medications you’re taking to determine the benefits compared to the risks.
+A 2006 study reported that the availability of safety information regarding many RA medications and the reproductive risks is limited.
+Talk to your doctors about the medications you’re taking and the benefits compared to the risks.

-There are some risks to pregnant women with RA, but they’re low.
-They shouldn’t stop you from planning to have children.
+There are some risks for pregnant women with RA, but they shouldn’t stop you from planning to have children.
 The important thing is to get regular checkups.

 Ask your doctor about any potential side effects of the medications you’re taking.
 With careful prenatal care, you should be able to have a successful and healthy pregnancy and delivery.